gmx-io/gmx-synthetics/README.md

 ### Deposit Notes

-- Consider PnL Factor carefully when estimating GM price
+- Consider PnL Factor when estimating GM price

 - Handle deposit cancellations

-- Ensure only the GMX handlers can call the afterDepositExecution and afterDepositCancellation callback functions
+- Ensure only handlers with the CONTROLLER role can call the afterDepositExecution and afterDepositCancellation callback functions

 - Ensure only the correct deposit execution can call callback functions